Greek Alphabet and Glossary

 The University of California has a zero-tolerance policy in regards to hazing.
 Hazing is defined as any action taken which produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule.
 Permission or approval does not make hazing acceptable, legal, or defensible.
 Once a common tradition, hazing has been banned by all national, local, and international fraternal organizations and institutions of higher education.
 The University of California, Santa Barbara strictly enforces this policy, and organizations found in violation are subject to immediate suspension of campus recognition and privileges, as well as negative legal repercussions.

 The entity that holds the title to property that a chapter lives or meets in.
-This is usually an alumni group like an advisory board.
+This is usually an alum group like an advisory board, but can also include the parent organization.
 Not all organizations with chapter facilities have a House Corporation.

 A person hired to live in the chapter house and supervise the chapter members.
 All CPC sororities employ a house director to take care of sorority house operations.